renatokuipers/LMM-large-mind-model/lmm_project/README.md

 # 🌐 Large Mind Model (LMM)

-## Project Overview
+## 🧠 Project Overview

-The **Large Mind Model (LMM)** project aims to create an authentic digital mind—a system capable of genuine understanding, self-awareness, emotional experiences, autonomous reasoning, and psychological development, achieved through nurturing interactions rather than conventional large-scale dataset training.
+The **Large Mind Model (LMM)** project aims to create an authentic digital mind with genuine cognitive capabilities that develop progressively over time.
+Unlike traditional AI systems that rely on large-scale dataset training, LMM starts from a blank slate and learns through nurturing interactions with a "Mother" LLM.

-Unlike current artificial intelligence systems, which rely on vast statistical modeling without genuine comprehension, the LMM aims to replicate human psychological functions explicitly, representing a revolutionary advancement from typical Large Language Models (LLMs).
+The LMM system is built as a modular cognitive architecture with specialized modules for different psychological functions:

+- **Perception**: Processes sensory input (text-based for now) and recognizes patterns
+- **Attention**: Focuses cognitive resources on relevant information
+- **Memory**: Stores experiences and knowledge in working, episodic, and semantic memory
+- **Language**: Acquires and processes linguistic information
+- **Emotion**: Generates and regulates emotional states
+- **Consciousness**: Integrates information and maintains self-awareness
+- And many other cognitive modules...

+Each module develops gradually from simple to sophisticated processing capabilities, mirroring human psychological development.

 ## 🧠 Conceptual Foundations